ubc-library-rc/rdm/content/01_file_naming.md

 {: .no_toc }
 When using a sequential numbering system, use <b>leading zeros</b> to make sure files sort in sequential order
 - Examples: 001, 002, 010, 011...

-We recommend ordering elements from general to specific to make searching easier.

 Sorting your files logically (using leading zeros) may look like this:
 ```